yuxinzhou97/CMPE275_RL2/README.md

 python3 test_funcs.py
 ```

-if you want to configure the pybind11 by yourself, cd into the directory, then install pybind11 as a submodule
+if you want to configure pybind11 by yourself, cd into the directory, then install pybind11 as a submodule

 ```
 git submodule add ../../pybind/pybind11 extern/pybind11 -b stable